tyleryouk/00os-origin/1000xplans/system/notes.md

 4. Completion will use `run command:system/autonomous/7`

 This creates an interesting pattern where the autonomous workflow is being used to implement its complementary major-changes workflow.

+### Cycle Manager Self-Analysis Refinement (YYYY-MM-DD)

+**Context:** Discussion on improving how `cycle-manager` analyzes itself and how Tyler can trigger this analysis.

+**Assessment:**
+- The existing `cycle-analysis-process.md` is designed to analyze any cycle, including `cycle-manager` itself.
+- Creating a separate, dedicated self-analysis process file for `cycle-manager` would add unnecessary complexity and redundancy.
+- Triggering self-analysis via the standard `USER REQUEST SECTION` change request format can be verbose for routine checks.

+**Proposed Solution:**
+1.  **Enhance Existing Process:** Refine `1000xbrain/system/cycle-manager/processes/cycle-analysis-process.md` to include specific checks, focuses, or sub-routines that are activated when `cycle-manager` is the target cycle being analyzed.
+This ensures thorough self-examination without needing a separate process file.
+2.  **Add Request Directive:** Modify `1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md` to recognize a new, simplified format within the `USER REQUEST SECTION` specifically for triggering analysis.
+Example format:
+    ```markdown
+    ## USER REQUEST SECTION

+    # Directive: Analyze Cycle
+    # Target Cycle: cycle-manager
+    # Analysis Focus: [Optional: e.g., Bottlenecks]
+    # Directive Notes: [Optional: Add specific context or instructions here.]

+    ## END USER REQUEST SECTION
+    ```
+    This allows Tyler to initiate `cycle-manager` self-analysis (or analysis of any cycle) directly without writing a full change request narrative.

+**Rationale:** This approach leverages existing structures, maintains simplicity, and provides a streamlined user interaction for triggering cycle analysis.